Infrastructure as Code /

 Write a template

-Templates are JSON definitions that consist of different types of nodes which specify workflows, resources, actions or conditions.
-When you create a template you can either edit the template JSON as a whole, or use the visual editor to drag and drop nodes.
+When you create a template you can either edit the template as JSON, or use the visual editor to drag and drop nodes.
+Learn more about creating templates with the Northflank template editor and viewing specifications for your existing projects and resources.

-This guide will first introduce best practices for writing templates, and how to get automatically generated template specifications from your existing resources and projects.
+This guide will first introduce best practices for writing templates.
 It will then run through the structure of a template and how to use node references and arguments, which are important to creating programmatic templates that are easy to modify and reuse.
 The different types of nodes and their properties will then be detailed, before providing some examples of templates.

-Properties not mentioned in the application documentation are only applicable to the Northflank API, and should not be included in templates managed using the Northflank application or a Git repository.
+Properties not mentioned in the application documentation may only be applicable to the Northflank API, and should not be included in templates managed using the Northflank application or a Git repository.

 Template structure